IBUNHABIBU/IBUNHABIBU/README.md

 ### Hi there I'm Salum Habibu👋

-## I'm Husband, Father, a Remote Full-Stack Software developer and Electrical Engineer
+## I'm a husband, a father, a remote Full-Stack Software developer and Electrical Engineer
 - 🔭 I’m currently working on React.
 - 🌱 Available for hire!
 I’m glad to relocate or work remotely.
 - 👯 I’m looking to collaborate on any Full-Stack Software development project.